handyscript/handyscript/CONTRIBUTING.md

 1. Ensure that your code follows the coding standards and conventions of the project.
 2. Write tests for your changes to ensure that existing functionality is not broken.
+3. Use [Commitizen](https://github.com/commitizen/cz-cli) for your commit messages.
+Install it by running `npm install -g commitizen` and then commit your changes using `git cz`.
-3. Make sure your commit messages are clear and concise.
+4. Make sure your commit messages are clear and concise.
-4. Update the documentation if your changes affect the user interface or external behavior.
+5. Update the documentation if your changes affect the user interface or external behavior.
+6. Run tests locally before submitting your changes. using `npm test`.

 ## Submitting a Pull Request